HDFMapDigiTemplate

 Note

-If the digitizer does not use the configuration name in the name of the created datasets, then the subclassing digitzier mapping class should override this method with a rule that is appropriate for the digitizer the class is being designed for.
+If the digitizer does not use the configuration name in the name of the created datasets, then the subclassing digitizer mapping class should override this method with a rule that is appropriate for the digitizer the class is being designed for.

 Get adc setup info dictionary associated with board and channel.